MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonbar-class.md

 ### Return Value

-TRUE if the color scheme is Windows Aero; otherwise FALSE.
+`TRUE` if the color scheme is Windows Aero; otherwise `FALSE`.

 ### Remarks

-## <a name="onclickbutton"></a> CMFCRibbonBar::OnClickButton
+## <a name="onclickbutton"></a> `CMFCRibbonBar::OnClickButton`

-This method is retained for backward compatibility with existing applications and should not be used for new development.
+This method is retained for backward compatibility with existing applications and shouldn't be used for new development.

 ```
 virtual void OnClickButton(